robert/robert.github.com/_posts/2019-02-20-a-comprehensive-introduction-to-tor.md

 ## In conclusion

-Tor isn't bulletproof, but neither does it claim to be.
-Even though it keeps its users extremely anonymous against all except the most motivated of adversaries, Sybil attacks, confirmation attacks, and sheer bad luck can still ruin these users' otherwise bullet-free day.
+Tor isn't bulletproof, but it is very open about this fact.
+It keeps its users extremely anonymous against all except the most motivated of adversaries, but Sybil attacks, confirmation attacks, and sheer bad luck can still ruin these users' otherwise bullet-free day.

 The Tor browser is about as usable as it can be, given its privacy and security requirements.
 Anonymity and misdirection are fine words in the abstract, but they can be quite inconvenient when they have to be implemented on a real network.
 Requests sent through Tor are slow.
 Websites don't remember who you are, even when it would actually be kind of useful if they did.
 Your search results aren't personal- or local-ized, and you have to click that stupid cookie law thing every single time you visit a website.

-I personally don't use Tor.
+Since I don't have to evade any censors, I personally don't use Tor.
 I draw my convenience-privacy tradeoff line at a normal browser with several layers of adblockers and other privacy tools.
 I understand that this means that my ISP can see which websites I visit.
 However, my current ISP is Sonic Internet, whose marketing is bubbly and self-righteous enough to make me assume that they probably (hopefully) aren't doing anything too nefarious.

+I'm still glad that people like Person X have Tor.
 The first thing they teach you in kindergarten is "trust no one".
-But maybe even they'd agree that spreading your trust across three independent Tor relay operators is also OK.
+But maybe even they'd agree that spreading your trust across three independent Tor relay operators is probably OK too.